gp1981/fmp_analysis_R/README.md

 # Fundamental Analysis for Value Investors

 This repository contains R code to perform fundamental analysis for value investors.
 It leverages the `dplyr` and `tidyverse` libraries along with `fmpcloudr` to retrieve and analyze financial data from [Financialmodelingprep API (fmp)](https://financialmodelingprep.com/developer/docs/).
+Also, the code retrieves data from [Greenblatt's magic formula website](https://www.magicformulainvesting.com/) which is used for further analysis.

 ## Features